ArnoBoel-Dlw/mendix-widget-build-action-monorepo/README.md

 - Runs `npm build` and builds the package

-- Gets all Tags on the Repo in Github
+- Gets all tags on the repo in Github

 - Searches the most recent tag and checks if there are no major/minor version updates
   - No major/minor update => patch incremented with 1
   - Major/minor update => use the user defined version from the action.yml file

 - Creates a release with the new tag